Policy Improvement

 Editing Policies

-To trigger the RLHF guardrail improvement workflow, you can edit a policy’s definition, training data, and provide feedback from monitoring logs.
+To trigger the RLHF guardrail improvement workflow (either the regeneration or augmentation options), you can edit a policy’s definition, training data, and provide feedback from monitoring logs.

 Editing Policy Definitions